piotrnar/gocoin/README.md

 After you have the sources in your local disk, building them is usually as simple as going to either the `client` or the `wallet` directory and executing `go build`.
 This will create `client` and `wallet` executable binaries, in their respective folders.

+If you cannot build the wallet, just delete the file `wallet/hidepass.go`

 To build any of the additional tools, go to the `tools` folder and execute `go build toolname.go` to build a tool of your choice.